MrPicklePinosaur/trainos/docs/presentation.typ

       } Task;
       ```
     ][
+      - Heap allocated
-      - switch frame struct at top
+      - Switch frame struct at top, also heap allocated
-      - state and priority for scheduler
+      - State and priority for scheduler
-      - fields for send and recv
+      - Fields for send and receive
-      - task table is a hash map
+      - Accessed through task table, a hash map
     ]
 ]

 #polylux-slide[
     = Scheduler

-    - Hash map, priorities are the hashes
+    - Hash map of tasks
+    - Hash function is priority modulo 16
+    - Find next task by searching through all tasks, skipping over blocked tasks
 ]

 #polylux-slide[
     = Address space

-    - Each task gets a 1mb stack
+    - Each task gets a 1mb page to use as a stack
     - Page addresses stored in array, max 256 pages at once

     ```c